-First, let's create our template:
+First, create your template:

-This template should have the following:
+This template will have the following:

 Match User replaceuser PasswordAuthentication yes ChrootDirectory replacedirectory ForceCommand internal-sftp AllowTcpForwarding no X11Forwarding no

-8.6 & 9.0 - The Script and
+8.6 & 9.0 - The script and

 sshd_config file, and then our script will build out sftp changes in a separate configuration file.
 This new change makes things even safer.
 Safety is good!!